syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Excel-Worksheet.md

 XlsIO provides support for inserting/removing horizontal and vertical page breaks in a worksheet by using the IHPagebreak and IVPagebreak interfaces respectively.

-> _Note: By default, page breaks are not shown in the Normal view.
-However, you can view them by inserting new page breaks._
+> Note: By default, page breaks are not shown in the Normal view.
+However, you can view them by inserting new page breaks.

+{% highlight C# %}
 [C#]